-Join Justin Reznick for an in-depth discussion in this video Photographing the Chicago skyline at sunset, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Photographing the Chicago skyline at sunset, part of Architectural Photography: A Fine Art Approach.

 - We're here at the Adler Planetarium…on the shores of Lake Michigan…and I've got the entire Chicago skyline in front of me.…This is a fantastic way to kind of culminate…a lot of the stuff I've done already in Chicago.…To see the buildings from a distance,…to see the color in the sky,…just kind of take it all in.…Most cities have some sort of skyline access…and it's so crucial to get that shot and get that view.…It's amazing, and Chicago has an exceptional view.…What we're going to do is do a panorama of this,…really take it all in and create a long panorama.…